Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 cp platforms/vivado/kv260_ispMipiRx_rpiMipiRx_DP/ip/isp_single_kv260/ platforms/vivado/kv260_ispMipiRx_vcu_DP/ip/ -rf

-Next, we will need to import the Raspberry Pi pipeline that will replace the original ISP pipeline in kv260_ispMipiRx_vcu_DP.
+Next, import the Raspberry Pi pipeline that replaces the original ISP pipeline in kv260_ispMipiRx_vcu_DP.

-Download source capture_pipeline_raspi.tcl, and source it in the tcl console of Vivado.
+1. Download the source capture_pipeline_raspi.tcl, and source it in the Vivado Tcl Console.

 source capture_pipeline_raspi.tcl

-Next, click on Flow Navigator -> IP Integrator -> Open Block Design, and then in tcl Console, type in the following to instantiate the subblock of ISP pipeline for Raspberry Pi:
+2. Next, click Flow Navigator -> IP Integrator -> Open Block Design, and then in Tcl Console, type in the following to instantiate the subblock of the ISP pipeline for Raspberry Pi:

 create_hier_cell_capture_pipeline_raspi ./ raspi_pipeline

-This will create a new, unconnected block of Raspberry Pi ISP pipeline in the existing block design.
-You can double click on the block to see the component of this subblock.
-Note that you can find pin assignment for Raspberry Pi in mipi_csi2_rx_subsyst_0 by double clicking on the IP and going to Pin Assignment tab.
+This creates a new, unconnected block of the Raspberry Pi ISP pipeline in the existing block design.
+You can double click the block to see the component of this subblock.

-Below steps are how to generate capture_pipeline_raspi.tcl in the platform used for Raspberry Pi-supported NLP application.
-This is not needed as we have provided the file here, but we provide instruction to show you how it was imported from one project to another.
+The following steps show how to generate capture_pipeline_raspi.tcl in the platform used for Raspberry Pi-supported NLP application.
+This is not required because we have provided the file is already provided, but instructions to show you how it was imported from one project to another are also provided.

 cd $kv260-vitis